Kate Hudson has opened up about co-parenting and building strong relationships with the fathers of her three children.

 Remember your child is not a weapon

-This goes without saying, but no matter what hard feelings you have of one another, your child or children are the priority.
+This goes without saying, but no matter what hard feelings you have towards one another, your child or children are the priority.
 “During proceedings, don’t use your child to score nasty points from one another (bribing with copious Birthday gifts comes to mind) as manipulation will only harm you and your child’s relationship in the long-term,” explains life coach, Carole-Ann Rice.

 Don’t play the blame game

 Tempting as it might be to fling around the insults, it’s worth holding your tongue in front of your kids.
-Rice recommends being transparent about the split and calmly and clearly letting your child know you are both separating without casting blame onto one another.
+Rice recommends being transparent about the split, calmly and clearly letting your child know you are both separating without casting blame onto one another.
 “One partner throwing expletives and disrespectful opinions about the other is toxic as every child has the right to form their own opinions of their parents or guardians,” she explains.

-Don’t turn to them for advice
+Don’t turn to your child for advice

-Sure you’re likely struggling with the pain and hurt of a separation but remember your child isn’t a paid-by-the-hour counsellor.
+Sure you’re likely struggling with the pain and hurt of a separation but remember your child isn’t a counsellor.
 “Don’t download your feelings onto them; they might process them in a problematic way if they’re too young to handle the situation,” advises Rice.
 “Be honest about the split to them, but don’t use it as a voucher to vent.”
-Instead...